aau-claaudia/hpc/docs/ucloud/guides/advanced-guides/mistral-vibe-and-continue.md

 3. Copy and pase the text of this script into a blank file and save it as: `setup-mistral-vibe-with-continue.sh`

-??? info "Set up script - save to a file called `setup-mistral-vibe-with-continue.sh`"
+??? info "Setup script - save to a file called `setup-mistral-vibe-with-continue.sh`"

     ```bash
     #!/usr/bin/env bash